Need a report that reflects how COVID-19 has impacted this market and its growth?

-The market for fuel cell is expected to grow at a CAGR of approximately 14.97% during the forecast period of 2020 – 2025.
-The number of hydrogen refueling stations (HRS) open to the public or fleets, worldwide, is increasing.
-The number of planned HRS over the short term, and till 2030, is also rising.
-Therefore, the rapid growth in HRS is expected to drive the demand for fuel cell vehicles, which is likely to further supplement the market growth during the forecast period.
-One of the biggest competitors of fuel cells in today’s clean fuel-powered vehicle market is the battery.
-The prices of lithium-ion batteries (LIB) have been decreasing at a very steep rate, which has augmented the growth of LIB adoption, and in a way, has been side-lining the relatively expensive fuel cells technology.
+The fuel cell market is expected to register a CAGR of about 14.06% during the forecast period of 2021 – 2026, reaching approximately USD 7.12 billion by 2026, up from USD 2.83 billion in 2019.
+The outbreak of the COVID-19 pandemic has negatively affected the global fuel cell market in the form of supply chain disruptions, project delays, and lack of financial support for R&D activities.
+The introduction of government initiatives in key markets and increasing investment support from the private sector are expected to act as drivers for the market in the coming years.
+On the other hand, one of the biggest competitors of fuel cells in today’s clean fuel-powered vehicle market is the battery.
+The prices of lithium-ion batteries (LIB) have been decreasing at a very steep rate, which augmented the growth of LIB adoption, and in a way, it has been side-lining the relatively expensive fuel cell technology.
 This sharp and sustained cost reduction is expected to help reinforce lithium-ion as the battery of choice in all energy storage markets, including residential storage and micro-grids, in turn, hindering the growth of the market studied.

-- Rising interest in heavy-duty transport applications and a huge market potential in Asia-Pacific for fuel cells in heavy-duty transportation is expected to create significant opportunities for the fuel cell market in the coming years.
+- Rising interest in heavy-duty transport and energy storage applications and huge market potential in Asia-Pacific for fuel cells are expected to create significant opportunities for the fuel cell market in the near future.

-- Asia-Pacific dominated the market across the globe with the majority of the demand coming from countries such as China, Japan, and South Korea.
+- As of 2020, Asia-Pacific dominated the fuel cell market across the world, with the majority of the demand coming from countries such as China, Japan, and South Korea.

 Scope of the Report